lizmat/Raku-Elements/README.md

 A `Callable` with a name that takes an invocant as its first argument, and which is typically part of a `class`, `role` or `grammar`.

+### modifier

+A syntax structure at the end of a statement that affects whether the statement will actually be executed.

 ### numeric

 Produces a `Numeric` value.